tarwn/lessthandot-hugo/blogs/content/posts/2011-05-27-book-review-securing-sql-server.md

 I also really like the real world examples that Denny uses in the book to highlight that disasters do happen and companies go out of business because of it.

 I highly recommend this book, if you happened to get crappy weather this Memorial Day weekend, why not pick up this book and learn something.
-If you apply the material from the book in securing your servers you will be thankful in the future…nobody wants to get the call that the server got hacked or backups are missing
+If you apply the material from the book in securing your servers you will be thankful in the future...nobody wants to get the call that the server got hacked or backups are missing

  [1]: http://www.amazon.com/gp/product/1597496251/ref=as_li_ss_tl?ie=UTF8&tag=sql08-20&linkCode=as2&camp=217145&creative=399349&creativeASIN=1597496251